 Vasan Sitthiket: His art works

 Vasan uses a variety of media such as paintings, sculptures, woodcuts, installations and performances.
 The particularity in his art works lies in their provocative nature and sarcasm.
-Erotic elements appear frequently, but they only serve to uncover social issues in the Thai and international community.
-The explicit form draws attention while it delivers a message in a way that is easy to comprehend.
-Primitive aspects of the human nature are utilized to bypass censorship and expose true corruption.
+Erotic elements appear frequently, but they serve to uncover social issues in the Thai and international community.
+The explicit form draws attention while delivering a message in a way that is easy to comprehend.
+Primitive aspects of the human nature are utilized to bypass censorship and expose corruption.
 The exploitation of the poor and the hypocrisy of politicians and corporations are recurring themes.
 However, Vasan has also targeted corrupt monks, which has earned him both acclaim and hostility.

 Vasan Sitthiket – I Am You: Conclusion

-In the art exhibition “I Am You”, the visitor can engage with an important Thai artist and activist.
-Vasan’s creations emerge as a reaction to social injustice and as such they are historical documentations of social and political events.
+In the art exhibition “I Am You”, the visitor can engage with the work of an important Thai artist and activist.
+Vasan’s creations emerge as a reaction to social issues and as such they are historical documentations of social and political events.
 In a country where people usually avoid strong expressions the exhibition is not only surprising; it is rather exceptional.

 The exhibition is free and lasts until May 27, 2018.
 If you are in Bangkok, you shouldn’t miss it!

 Bangkok Art and Culture Centre (BACC): Opening hours

 The Bangkok Art and Culture Centre is open every day from 10 am to 9 pm.

 Bangkok Art and Culture Centre (BACC): How to get there

 The museum is next to the BTS station National Stadium and opposite the MBK shopping mall.
 If you come from the BTS station Siam, it is less than a 10 minute walk.